Start for free

 This is the simplest deployment model.
 Like Salesforce’s model, it offers a hands-off approach, where Odoo hosts the software on its own servers.

-Since Odoo manages all the infrastructure, security patches, and updates, it requires zero maintenance on the users’ end, ensuring the fastest time-to-market.
-This model is best for startups or small businesses with limited IT staff.
+Since Odoo manages the infrastructure, security patches, and updates, this model requires very little maintenance from the user.
+It is best for startups or small businesses with limited IT staff.

 However, it runs on a multi-tenant cloud environment and has limited ability to install custom Python modules.